gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 \frac{\partial E}{\partial x} = \int_{-\infty}^{\infty} q_s f(x, v, t)\, dv - n_{0}
 ```

-This system conserves phase-space density and exhibits **Landau damping** — the decay of the electric field due to phase mixing in velocity space, even in the absence of collisions.
+This system conserves phase-space density and exhibits **Landau damping**, the decay of the electric field due to phase mixing in velocity space, even in the absence of collisions.

 In Gyselalib++, each of these equations corresponds to a **numerical operator** that we must explicitly construct and compose.